Second Home Insurance – What You Should Know About Second Home Insurance Rates

 Most homeowners who own more than one rental property should purchase two separate policies: One for their primary residence and one for their vacation home or second home.
 You will get two different coverage amounts for each policy, one for your primary residence and one for your vacation home or second home.
 You will still be required to have coverage for your primary residence, of course, so make sure to read all of the coverage policies carefully.
 Be aware that if you decide to cancel your primary residence policy, you will lose your coverage for your vacation home or second home, too.
 This is why it is important to get as many estimates as possible before you commit to anything.

-See also Types of Weather Insurance
+See also Apartment Insurance

 When you get your Second Home Insurance, be aware that some policies only cover you for damage incurred to your primary residence.
 Some Second Home Insurance policies will also offer coverage for storm damage, vandalism, and theft.
 While these are great additions to any homeowner’s insurance policy, they may not be necessary for your particular needs.
 Again, double check with your agent.
 If you rent your vacation homes out, make sure that your coverage includes damage for those times when your tenants aren’t paying their rent.